Obarun/66/doc/66-frontend.md

 ensuring that the very first line of the script is the declaration of the shebang to avoid an ***Exec format error***.

-Note that with `Build=custom`, variables will **not be replaced** by their corresponding environment values within the script, unlike the behavior with the execlineb script format.
+Note that in a custom (shebang) script, variables will **not be replaced** by their corresponding environment values within the script, unlike the behavior with the execlineb script format.

 [identifier](66-identifier.html) is still also **interpreted** even in custom script.